-Now, before I get started talking about some of the methods for multi-digit multiplication, I do want to let you know that I have an upcoming free webinar – Teaching Multi-Digit Multiplication and Division for REAL Understanding.
+Now, before I get started talking about some of the methods for multi-digit multiplication, I do want to let you know that I have free mini course available on this topic – Teaching Multi-Digit Multiplication and Division for REAL Understanding.
 If you’re ready to finally develop a plan for student success, be sure to attend!
-See available dates and times HERE.
+REGISTER HERE.

 Alternatively, if you are looking for a resource where all of the work is done for you, you may be interested in this Multi-Digit Multiplication Station, where students work through a variety of strategies at their own pace, mastering each one as they go.
 Strategies are integrated in a strategic manner, ensuring that students build on their understanding progressively.
 See the Multi-Digit Multiplication Station HERE.

 So how should you begin teaching multi-digit multiplication?

 It’s important to start with strategies that will help students solve multi-digit equations mentally.
 Rather than jumping right into long multiplication or an effective alternative, begin with the following: